google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/push-notifications/index.md

 #### Try it out

-With our push event in the service worker we can test what happens when a message is received by triggering a "fake push event" using DevTools.
+With our push event in the service worker we can test what happens when a message is received by triggering a fake push event using DevTools.

-In your web app, subscribe to push messaging, making sure you have ‘User IS subscribed.' in your console, then go to the __Application__ panel in DevTools and under the "Service Workers" tab click on the __'Push'__ link under your service worker.
+In your web app, subscribe to push messaging, making sure you have  *User IS subscribed*  in your console, then go to the  *Application*  panel in DevTools and under the  *Service Workers*  tab click on the  *Push*  link under your service worker.

 ![c0fab1022906d01f.png](img/c0fab1022906d01f.png)

-Once you've clicked it you should see a notification like this (__NOTE:__ If this step doesn't work, try unregistering your service work, via the "Unregister" link in the Devtools Application panel, wait for the service worker to be stopped, and then reload the page):
+Once you've clicked it you should see a notification like this:

 ![eee7f9133a97c1c4.png](img/eee7f9133a97c1c4.png)

+Note: If this step doesn't work, try unregistering your service work, via the  *Unregister*  link in the DevTools Application panel, wait for the service worker to be stopped, and then reload the page.

 ## Notification click